How `Equivalence' Stands to Shape Post-Brexit Banking: QuickTake

-(Bloomberg) -- British banks keep having to lower their expectations for how they’ll do business with the European Union after the U.K. leaves the bloc.
-The U.K. government’s blueprint for Brexit unveiled July 12 dropped its demands that British-based banks retain easy access to the bloc.
-Instead the plan proposed settling on a framework based on one available to countries outside the EU, an arrangement known as regulatory "equivalence."
-For the U.K. financial industry, the approach has significant shortcomings.
+(Bloomberg) -- British banks have had to lower their expectations for how they’ll do business with the European Union after the U.K. leaves the bloc.
+The U.K. government dropped its initial demand that British-based banks retain easy access to the bloc, instead proposing a framework based on one available to countries outside the EU.
+It’s an arrangement known as regulatory "equivalence."
+And it’s a plan whose basis the EU may be ready to endorse.

 1. What is regulatory equivalence?